Sophia Goddess of Spirituality In Mature Women

-Sophia has become the Greek Goddess of Mythology archetype of Spiritual wisdom in women’s spirituality circles, in which she is viewed as the Divine Feminine.
-Sophia means wisdom in Greek, and her identity is hidden in the Old Testament by references to her in the lowercase word “wisdom.”
+Sophia is the Greek goddess of mythology archetype of spiritual wisdom in women’s spirituality circles, in which she is viewed as the Divine Feminine.
+Sophia's identity is hidden in the Old Testament by references to her in the lower case word “wisdom.”
 She was a part of the Judeo-Christian heritage of the west, but forgotten within a monotheistic, patriarchal religion that denies feminine divinity.

-Sophia's third part of life concerns have to do with death, divinity, or mortality and eternity, of our own religious beliefs and faith.
-Now is the time we instinctually come to pray more as we lose more of our loved ones who pass on or suffer from terrible illnesses.
+Sophia's third part of life concerns have to do with the death, divinity, or mortality of our own religious beliefs and faith.
+Now is the time we instinctively come to pray more, as we lose more of our loved ones, who pass on or suffer from terrible illnesses.
 Women are usually the more devoted parishioners in this part of their lives, but the clergy is still mostly male.
-In the Crone or Wise Woman years, women may yearn to return to their spiritual roots, even if they disagree with the doctrine of their old churches.
+In the crone or wise woman years, women may yearn to return to their spiritual roots, even if they disagree with the doctrine of their old churches.
 It is women who encourage others to attend church and who still do the lion’s share of the volunteer work.
-As Sophia starts stirring in women, they will feel that now is the time to sort out their own religious and spiritual feelings, loyalties and beliefs.
+As Sophia starts stirring in women, they will feel that now is the time to sort out their own religious and spiritual feelings, loyalties, and beliefs.

-Fear of being teased, of appearing superstitious or being irrational inhibits many from sharing mystical gnosis that may have been or could be a turning point if it were acknowledged and supported by others.
-Parents or clergy would label you as foolish or heretical if you discussed any kind of mystical experience.
+Fear of being teased, of appearing superstitious, or being irrational inhibits many from sharing mystical gnosis that may have been or could have been a turning point if it were acknowledged and supported by others.
+Parents or clergy would label women as foolish or heretical if they discussed any kind of mystical experience.
 Even discussing mystical happenings with a therapist could lead to being diagnosed as delusional.
 Insights gained from gnosis are not really welcomed as good conversation at gatherings.
 To speak about your spiritual reality, or tell another about a magical experience of your own philosophical insights only becomes possible for many women when they are over fifty and have found friends with a measure of spiritual depth.

 Wise Woman or Soul Knowledge